 If you don’t have much of an interest of visiting places like mountain villages or hidden beaches and just plan to stick around city centres, then relying on the bus to get from place to place (and your own two feet, as well) can be a viable option.
 However, if you want even a little bit of flexibility, then we highly recommend renting a car in Cyprus.

 If you do plan to hire a car, then we suggest booking through RentalCars.com in order to get a great on your vehicle.
-This platform aggregates prices across many major companies to ensure that you do not overpay on your rental car.
+This platform aggregates prices across many major companies to help you find a deal.

 We would also suggest taking out an excess insurance policy with iCarHireInsurance in order to ensure that you don’t have to pay a thing should any deductible should something happen to your car hire.